-Careful planning during the first years in high school makes a big impact on your chances for admission when you apply to college.
+Careful planning during each year in high school makes a big impact on your chances for admission when you apply to college.

 This is true whether the student is considering in- or out-of-state public school systems, private colleges or even international universities.
 Doing College meets with 9th and 10th graders and their families to provide an overview of the college admissions process, a detailed roadmap for the high school years and recommendations for significant activities for involvement both in and out of school.

-Many parents and younger students want to better understand the workings of college admissions and how the decisions parents and students make now can influence outcomes later on.
-This comprehensive educational session is designed to fully inform families and motivate students to make the most of their high school years in these ways:
+Many parents and younger students want to better understand the workings of college admissions and how the decisions parents and students make now can influence outcomes later.
+These educational sessions are designed to fully inform families and help to motivate students to make the most of their high school years in these ways:

 - Review grades and coursework using school transcripts and course offerings to create a 4-year academic plan that strives to keep open all your college options

-- Advise on standardized testing options and timeline that work best for your student given high school coursework taken and still to come, prior testing and scores, and student’s learning style
+- Advise on standardized testing options and timelines that work best for your student given high school coursework taken and still to come, prior testing and scores, and student’s learning style

-- Provide guidance about different forms of enrichment activities over school breaks
+- Provide guidance about different forms of enrichment activities during school breaks

 - Provide up to 8 family selected college profiles to help you understand and interpret college statistics in ways that are most meaningful to you

-To learn more about this premiere level of service, read on here.
+To learn more about college counseling for High School Juniors, read on here.

 “We were so fortunate to begin working with Elizabeth when our oldest daughter was in her sophomore year of high school, and we continued to rely on her vast knowledge and tremendous expertise all the way through the college application process.
 There’s no doubt in our minds that Elizabeth’s guidance made the college application process far less stressful for our daughter and exceedingly more manageable for our family.
 Having Elizabeth in our corner made the essential difference in the outcome for our daughter, who is now enjoying her freshman year at the school of her dreams!”